It’s an inconvenient fact: every theme park has to occasionally close its rides, shows, and restaurants for maintenance.

 Concept Art | Image © Disney

 EPCOT’s high-speed thrill ride, Test Track, closed on June 17, 2024 for a major refresh.
 The new version of the ride is expected to use the same general ride system as before, though it appears it may have new vehicles which hint at the electric future of transportation.
 The updated version is also expected to include nods to old-school 1982 EPCOT Center’s World of Motion attraction, which originally occupied the spot where Test Track now stands.
-We do not yet know for certain exactly when the new Test Track will open, but Disney says it will be in 2025.
-A similar refresh in 2012 took almost 8 months to complete, which would indicate a potential reopening date of around January/February 2025.
-However we caution that this is purely speculation based on a prior refurbishment — it could take longer.
+We do not yet know for certain exactly when the new Test Track will open, but Disney now says it will be in “late summer 2025.”

 More EPCOT Closures to Come?